- Research article

 The views expressed are those of the authors and not necessarily those of the National Health Service (NHS), the National Institute for Health Research (NIHR) or the Department of Health (DoH).

 This study is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research (HS&DR 11/2003/58).
-The British Heart Foundation and NIHR Bristol Biomedical Research Unit for Cardiovascular Disease funded some staff time (MP, JH, CBD, RB, BCR).
+The British Heart Foundation and NIHR Bristol Biomedical Research Centre funded some staff time (MP, JH, CBD, RB, BCR).

 Ethics approval and consent to participate